Set up Custom Properties for Wisepops

 wisepops("properties", {lastPurchaseDate: new Date()});

-Negative conditions do not match non-existing properties
+2.3.
+Important note on Negative conditions and non-existing properties

 It is important to note that the following conditions: